 Farming has been the bedrock for many industries, providing them with raw materials and sustenance for many years.
 It was the first primary business of Human civilization.
 Humans started farming with the available natural resources, which later developed into organic farming conducted with conventional methods.
-The invented traditional methods of farming were carried on by generations, resulting in a thriving agriculture sector.
+The invented traditional farming methods were carried on by generations, resulting in a thriving agriculture sector.

-Embrace Sustainable Agricultural Practices
+Embrace Sustainable Agricultural Practices – Farmers

 - Conservation Tillage: Reduced or no-till farming can also maintain soil fertility as it minimizes disturbance and erosion of the soil.